Glasgow-ICG/optical-gating-alignment/README.md

 1. The data repository for [1] has a copy of the cross-correlation method codes contained in doi:[10.1038/s41467-019-13112-6](http://dx.doi.org/10.1038/s41467-019-13112-6).
 2. Our Raspberry Pi-based open optical gating solution uses this repository as a submodule here:[GlasgowICG/open-optical-gating](https://github.com/Glasgow-ICG/open-optical-gating).

+## Installation

+Normally this would be installed as part of installing open-optical-gating.
+However, if you need to install this on its own, read on...

+For standard installation as a python module, run:
+`python3 -m pip install git+https://github.com/Glasgow-ICG/optical-gating-alignment.git@master#egg=optical-gating-alignment`
+If you want to install an editable copy of the source code, run:
+`python3 -m pip install --src "." -e git+https://github.com/Glasgow-ICG/optical-gating-alignment.git@master#egg=optical-gating-alignment`